Slow Cooker Flank Steak

 Notes

 - Note: Cooking in the slow cooker will NOT cook steak to medium or medium rare.
 It will not be pink in the middle.
-Instead, it will be tender and fall apart/shred easily.
+Instead, it will be tender, easily fall apart, and shred easily.
 If you want rare steak, don’t make this recipe.

 - If the steak is tough when you remove it from the slow cooker, it’s because you didn’t cook it long enough.
 Add 30 minutes at a time on low until it’s tender and cuts very easily.